StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ldmia r1!,{ r3-r5 }
 ```

 >The "!" in the instruction indicates "write-back mode", which means the source register is incremented by the instruction.
-In some instruction sets, it is possible to omit the "!" to keep the source register unchanged, but ARM7TDMI only supports `ldmia` with write-back enabled.
+In some instruction sets, it is possible to omit the "!" to keep the source register unchanged, but the ARM7TDMI only supports `ldmia` with write-back enabled.

 The `stmia` instruction (store multiple, increment after) works similarly to `ldmia`, except it stores the value in each of the bracketed registers into an address.
 Like `ldmia`, `stmia` can take a list of individual register or a register range.
 ```